huhuuitiygui/VirtualApp/doc/VADev.md

 <br/>

 ## 3. VA core code explanation ##
-1. The code under the`com.lody.virtual.client`package runs in the VAPP Client process and is mainly used in the APP Hook part of the VA Framework to complete the HOOK processing for each service
+1. The code under the`com.lody.virtual.client`package runs in the VAPP Client process and is mainly used in the APP Hook part of the VA Framework to complete the HOOK processing for each service.
 ![](https://cdn.jsdelivr.net/gh/xxxyanchenxxx/temp@1.0/doc/3_1.png)
 2. The code under the`com.lody.virtual.server`package runs in the VA Server process.
 The code is mainly used in the APP Server part of the VA Framework to handle APP installation and other APP requests that are not handled by the Android system.
 ![](https://cdn.jsdelivr.net/gh/xxxyanchenxxx/temp@1.0/doc/3_2.png)